When was this photo taken?

 What this can and cannot tell you

 A clean result confirms that provenance is intact, not that the scene in the photo is true.
 Pixel-forensic signals are probabilistic and degrade on recompressed or stripped images.
 Use the verdict for triage and review, not as proof and not as a sole reason to reject anything.
 Read the method and limits.
+See the benchmark and calibration report for how false positives are measured and kept in check.

 For developers and teams